abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 We have to go into the stream of the compulsive mind that’s going in a particular direction, very often the direction of *bhavataṇhā*.
-Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I’m like this, I’m not like that.* We need to go against that bhavataṇhā, putting an anchor down in
+Bhavataṇhā is the ongoing creation of, and belief in, a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I’m like this, I’m not like that.* We need to go against that bhavataṇhā, putting an anchor down in